thejeffreyli/gui_msa/DevLog.md

 ./getpot.x test.xyz

 End of program
+* Explanation: User will need to specify weight and a0 parameters.
+Then, the RMS fitting will be computed.

 ### March 12, 2022 (Day 4)
 Updates:
-* Encounter error message whenever attempting to run GUI on Ubuntu.
+* Encountered error message whenever attempting to run GUI on Ubuntu.
 Tried troubleshooting and Google.
 Will have to ask Chen for assistance.

 qt.qpa.xcb: could not connect to display qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.